 Depending on your child’s level of interest in boats, ships, and maritime history your family should plan to spend anywhere from 30 minutes to 1 hour or two at this museum.

-See more of our pictures from the New Jersey Maritime Museum in this Facebook photo album or view the preview below.
+See more of our pictures from the New Jersey Maritime Museum in this Facebook photo album.

 The New Jersey Maritime Museum in Beach Haven New Jersey has free admission.
 The museum is open daily from 10 am to 4 pm from June through August.
 You can learn more at their website, njmaritimemuseum.org.